inrhythm/get-in-rhythm/README.md

 # Get In Rhythm

-Starter Kit For Your Training Exercises
+Boilerplate Application for InRhythm Exercises

 ## Prerequisites